 - Group therapy

 Therapy is an essential part of any heroin addiction treatment program to treat co-occurring mental health conditions, teach coping skills, and reframe unhealthy thought patterns.

-With Florida detox centers in West Palm Beach and Fort Lauderdale, Serenity House Detox Florida prepares clients for the rigors of rehab and therapy.
+With Florida detox centers in Jupiter and Fort Lauderdale, Serenity House Detox & Recovery Florida prepares clients for the rigors of rehab and therapy.
 In addition to heroin, we offer detox services for a variety of substances, including:

 - Alcohol detox program

 - Detox program for men

 How long does it take to detox from heroin?
 Serenity House Detox & Recovery has answers.
 When you are ready to get help, you can call us at 866.294.5306.
 We will do everything in our power to keep your withdrawal discomfort to a minimum as you look to a brighter future.